critterandguitari/Organelle_Manual/manual.md

 > **NOTE:** A momentary control source, such as a damper pedal or button, would work well with this sort of threshold behavior.
 In certain situations, controlling the Aux button from a external "sustain" pedal could be quite effective.

 Incoming "control change" messages using controller number `26` replace the current value used by Organelle for an expression-style pedal.
 And incoming messages using controller number `64` replace the current value used by Organelle for a sustain-/damper-style pedal.
 (This subtle distinction really only matters if you are making your own patches.)
-Similar to the knobs, using the pedal will reactive it as the current control source, updating both controllers `26` and `64`.
+Similar to the knobs, using the pedal will reactivate it as the current control source, updating both controllers `26` and `64`.

 ##### Program Change Messages